bd-j/cetus/INSTALL_trestles.md

-We are going to install FSPS and f2py using the intel compilers, so that we are not mixing compilers very much (numpy and scipy were buit with intel and seem to require the intel compilers to be loaded, even thoug the python was built with gcc)
+We are going to install FSPS and f2py using the intel compilers, so that we are not mixing compilers very much (numpy and scipy were buit with intel and seem to require the intel compilers to be loaded, even though the python was built with gcc)

 0. Setup environment.